Two sessions: Key political gathering in China kicks off as leaders attempt to restore shattered economic confidence - ExBulletin

 Projecting confidence will likely be a priority for Chinese leader Xi Jinping and his top Communist Party officials during the highly choreographed one-day event, known as the Two Sessions, in which China's legislature and most high advisory body meet.

-This largely ceremonial gathering takes on increased importance this year as the Chinese economy is shaken by a real estate crisis, heavy local government debt, deflation, a stock market rout and technological frictions with the United States, all of which elements that fuel the question of whether the country will lose momentum. before achieving its goal of becoming a developed world power.
+This mainly ceremonial gathering takes on increased importance this year as the Chinese economy is shaken by a crisis. crisis in the real estate sectora heavy debt of local authorities, deflationA stock market rout And technological frictions with the United States All of this fuels the question of whether the country will run out of steam before achieving its goal of becoming a developed global power.

 Xi is in the spotlight as economic woes have sparked growing frustration in China.
-The gathering comes a year after he began a searing third presidential term, having consolidated power at the top of the party and placed his leadership with a series of officials who appeared to have been selected for their loyalty as much as their experience.
+The gathering takes place a year after starting a shocking third term as president, having consolidated power at the top of the party and endowed its leadership with a series of officials who seemed to have been selected for their loyalty as much as for their experience.

-A year later, with the expected post-Covid recovery yet to fully materialize, young people struggling to find jobs, investors grappling with market losses and small business owners struggling to stay afloat, skepticism grows about the direction charted by the leader and his new team. .
-Xi also oversaw a political reshuffle within his own ranks, further spoiling the start of the new term.
+A year later, with the expected post-Covid recovery yet to fully materialize, young people are struggling to find jobs, investors are grappling with market losses and small business owners are struggling to stay afloat. skepticism rose around the direction traced by the leader and his new team.
+Xi also oversaw a political reshuffle in its own ranks, further spoiling the start of the new mandate.

 These challenges may not pose a threat to Xi, who has been China's most powerful and authoritarian leader in decades.
 But how his team responds to these concerns will have implications not only for the future of China and its 1.4 billion people, but also for the global economy as a whole and Xi's top officials will enter probably in the meeting under pressure.